UniversalAlgebra/WCUA2013/README.md

 the talks presented.
 For more information, please see the workshop webpage: http://universalalgebra.wordpress.com/meetings/2013-workshop-on-computational-universal-algebra/

-To download all the talks and abstracts at once, clone this repository with the command
+To download all the talks and abstracts at once, you can either clone this repository with the command

     git clone git@github.com:UniversalAlgebra/WCUA2013.git

+Or visit http://universalalgebra.github.io/WCUA2013/ and download the zip file or tarball.

 Featured Speakers